ldutoit/2020-spring-school-GBS/sessions/denovo_assembly.md

     • Open it with a text editor, have a look at what is there.
 The first line is `#!/bin/bash -e`: this is a [shebang line](https://en.wikipedia.org/wiki/Shebang_(Unix)) that tells the computing environment what language our script is written in.
 Following this, there are a bunch of lines that start with `#SBATCH`, which inform the system about who you are, which type of resources you need and for how long.

     • For a few of the `#SBATCH` lines, there are some spaces labelled up like `<...>` for you to fill in.
-These spaces are followed by a comment starting by `#` that lets you know what you should be putting in there.
+These spaces are followed by a comment starting with a `#` that lets you know what you should be putting in there.
 With this information, fill in your job script.

     • Once you are done, save it.
 Then run it using: